 This skull is in commemoration of Ramses from Nacho Libre.
 In addition to Ramses, there is another calavera, which is Nacho Libre, so these will work well displayed together.

-I just wanted to create something inspired by the dead of the dead
+I just wanted to create something inspired by the death of the dead

 Jim Rosas Rodriguez